sigmacomputing/sigmaquickstarts/site/sigmaguides/src/snowflake_snowpark_udf_python/snowflake_snowpark_udf_python.md

 <img src="assets/sp10.png" width="800"/>

 The installation of pandas also installed many other dependencies.
-One is called `NumPy` and we will also use this in our project later but do not need to install it again.
+One is called `NumPy`.
+We will use this in our project, but won't need to install it again.

 <aside class="negative">
 <strong>NOTE:</strong><br> NumPy is a numerical computing package for Python that provides support for large, multi-dimensional arrays and matrices, along with a large library of mathematical functions to operate on these arrays.